curiousest/curiousest.github.io/_posts/2022-09-11-negative-planning.md

 modified_time: '2022-09-11T00:00:00.000-00:00'
 ---

-# Plan when not to follow a habit

 Say you have a good habit like, *"I go to the gym regularly."* To set up [habits for success](/habits), plan when you're **not** going to do it.

 ### opt-in